rust-lang/rfcs/text/0000-nested-publish.md

   This check is intended only to prevent accidents (such as vendoring a third-party package without considering the implications of redistributing it).
 It is always valid to omit `package.license` from the nested package, thus making no machine-readable claims about its licensing.

-It is an error for any two of the packages in the transitive closure of nested dependencies (including the parent package) to share a package name.
+It is an error for a nested package to have the same package name as the parent package or any other nested package with the same parent package.
 This is validated by all Cargo operations that would generate or read a lockfile.

 ## **`cargo package` &amp; `cargo publish`**